fanbyprinciple/hands_on_ml/chapter_16/readme.md

 WE can create a multichanel image or a singlechannelimage with dimmed parameters
 ![](atari_preprocessed.png)

+Need to workout the steps in environemnt. for sampling.

 ### TO DO
 use the replay memory used in pong for breakout.